The House of Hottinger

 Over the following three centuries, other ‘men of the cloth’ are known of, including Klaus Hottinger (1467-1524) the earliest martyr of the Swiss Protestant movement.
 Other notable family members from this early period include theologians, historians and scientists such as Hans-Heinrich (1620-1667), a famous Orientalist who was Dean of the University of Heidelberg.

 During the eighteenth-century family members began careers outside the church.
 They were drawn towards merchant trading and were instrumental in the development of the early banks and insurance agencies.

 By 1786 we find mention of Jean-Conrad Hottinger who, at just twenty-six, was living away from his Swiss family and founded his first company, ‘Messieurs Rougemont & Hottinguer’, in Paris.

-Months later, this company was registered as a bank in the Royal Almanac of France, with offices located in the bustling Hôtel de Beau Pre, Croix-des-Petits-Champs, right opposite the new Banque de France buildings.
+Months later, this company was registered as a bank in the Royal Almanac of France, with offices located in the bustling Hôtel de Beaupreaux, Croix-des-Petits-Champs, right opposite the new Banque de France buildings.

 Three years later, Jean-Conrad struck out on his own and opened an eponymous bank, ‘Messieurs Hottinguer & Cie’.

 Jean-Conrad, the first Baron Hottinger, 1764-1841

 Jean-Conrad Hottinger depicted in a cartoon describing the XYZ Affair, 1797

 Jean-Conrad worked hard and was ambitious.
 Times were turbulent.
 In 1793 he was denounced for ‘royalist’ activities and fled back to Zurich, and then to England where he married his American sweetheart, Martha Eliza Redwood, daughter of an English family who had set up plantations in the United States.